sntemple12/sntemple12/README.md

 ### 🔭 I’m currently working on a project for a nonprofit in Houston, TX
 - 🌱 I’m currently learning pentration testing
 - 👯 I’m looking to collaborate on *open to ideas*
+- 🥅 My Primary Goal for 2021: Working as a data analyst or data engineer
 - 📫 How to reach me: sntemple12@gmail.com

 <!--